 Policy 13.4A.9.
 Balancing of stormwater quality and economic development.
 Martin County shall exercise flexibility in applying best management practices and retrofit options to balance the need for improved stormwater quality with economic development.
-Such practices and retrofit options might include exfiltration trenches, oil and grease separators, grassed swales, settling basins, energy dissipators, sediment and trash traps, porous pavement and street sweeping, as well as other means to remove trash and sediments before they enter the estuary.
+Such practices and retrofit options might include exfiltration trenches, oil and grease separators, grassed swales, settling basins, energy dissipators, sediment and trash traps, porous pavement, and street sweeping, and other green infrastructure, as well as other means to remove trash and sediments before they enter the estuary.

 Policy 13.4A.10.
 Public works improvements and stormwater treatment.
-Martin County shall expand the scopes of work for public works improvements, such as road widening, to accomplish improved stormwater treatment in high-priority areas of existing development.
+Martin County shall expand the scopes of work for public works improvements, such as road widening, to accomplish improved stormwater treatment in high-priority areas of existing development considering potential future flood risks associated with tidal flooding, storm surge, and rainfall in association with sea level rise.
 The County shall develop an appropriate funding source to accomplish the additional work.